MicrosoftDocs/VBA-Docs/api/Excel.ListObject.Unlist.md

 ## Remarks

-Running this method leaves the cell data, formatting, and formulas in the worksheet.
+Running this method leaves the cell data, formatting, and formulas on the worksheet.
 The Total row is also left intact.
 This method removes any link to a Microsoft SharePoint Foundation site. **AutoFilter** is also removed from the list.

 ## Example